flexion/Planet-Express/README.md

 Navigate your Rackspace account from the command line, or from Python code.

-Easily generate (among other things):

-  - Lists of machines and their attributes
+Easily generate:

-  - Lists of users
+  - JSON Lists of IP addresses